FNGarvin/fastwan-moviegen/README.md

 3. Open ComfyUI and load the workflow that corresponds to your setup (found in the "Load Workflow" menu).

     * `FastWanMovieGen.json`: Queues a large batch of demo prompts using the full FP16 model.
+Recommend you also open the FastWan-Simple workflow so you can better track the process of working through the queue.
     * `FastWan-Simple.json`: A simple template for testing individual prompts with the full FP16 model.
     * `FastWan-GGUF.json`: A template for low-VRAM GPUs. **Important:** After loading, you must click the GGUF Loader node and **select the `.gguf` model file** your provisioning script downloaded from the dropdown menu.